dereuromark/cakephp-dto/docs/README.md

 ### Property access
 In some cases it can be easier to use `->get('myField')` or `->myField` access.
-Especially with a programmatic access to the DTO you will find this easier than manually inflecting.
+Especially with programmatic access to the DTO you will find this easier than manually inflecting.
 ```php
 $field = 'myField';
 $value = $dto->$field;